elcorto/imagecluster/README.rst

 e.g. mountains, tents, or beaches, so this is far better.
-However, if you run this on a large collection of images which contain images with tents or beaches, then the system won't recognize that certain images belong together because they were taken on the same trip.
+However, if you run this on a large collection of images which contain images with tents or beaches, then the system won't recognize that certain images belong together because they were taken on the same trip, for instance.
 All tent images will be in one cluster, and so will all beaches images.
-This is probably b/c in this case, the classification of the image happens by looking at the background.
+This is probably b/c in this case, the human classification of the image happens by looking at the background.
 A tent in the center of the image will always look the same, but it is the background which makes humans distinguish the context.
-The problem is: VGG16 and all the other popular networks have been trained on ridiculously small images of 224x224 size because of computational limitations, where it is impossible to recognize background details.
+The problem is:
+VGG16 and all the other popular networks have been trained on ridiculously small images of 224x224 size because of computational limitations, where it is impossible to recognize background details.

 Clustering
 ----------